cedmayer/cedmayer.github.io/documentation/docu-usr.md

 ###[Other Functionalities](/documentation/docu-usr/functionalities.html)

-Some functionalities you do not need for solving this special task, but maybe for others, are described in the "other functionalities" section.
+Some functionalities you do not need for solving the example task, but maybe for others, are described in the "other functionalities" section.